US factory production rebounds at fastest pace in 4 months

 WASHINGTON (AP) — U.S. factory production in July posted the strongest gain in 4 months, reflecting a surge in production at auto plants that are still wrestling with major supply chain problems.

-Manufacturing output increased 1.4% in July following a decline of 0.3% in July, the Federal Reserve reported Tuesday.
+Manufacturing output increased 1.4% last month following a decline of 0.3% in June, the Federal Reserve reported Tuesday.
 It was the best showing since a 3.4% gain in March.

 Overall, industrial production — which includes manufacturing, utilities and mining — posted a 0.9% increase, the best performance since a 2.8% surge in March.

-The mining sector, which includes oil and gas production, rose 1.2% while output in the utility sector fell 2.1% in July.
+The mining sector, which includes oil and gas production, rose 1.2% as producers continued to ramp up production in response to rising prices for crude oil.
+Output in the utility sector fell 2.1% in July, as near record-high temperatures in the West were offset by cooler temperatures in other parts of the country.

+About half of the 1.4% gain in manufacturing output came from a 11.2% rise in the productions of motor vehicles and parts, reflecting the fact that many auto plants trimmed or canceled their typical shutdowns in July for retooling.

+The Fed reported that auto production continues to be constrained by a persistent shortage of computer chips.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.